mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 - Key for access to the Google Analytics API <sup>[9]</sup>
 - Google Analytics View ID <sup>[9]</sup>
 - Start & end intervals for the Google Analytics report
 - Optional URL formatter.
-The URL formatter is a function which accepts the individual URLs coming from Google Analytics and performs manupulation over them.
+The URL formatter is a function which accepts the individual URLs coming from Google Analytics and performs manipulation over them.
 In the example above, it drops the `/app` prefix.
 - Optional list of route names from our application.
 We can either provide them as an array, which we have manually collected or we can use `@mlx/parser` in order to extract them automatically.
 This array is essential in order to allow `@mlx/ga` to map the navigation graph to a page graph.

 Internally, **`@mlx/ga` will build the weighted page graph of the application**.
 The tool will query Google Analytics' API and will get the previous page for each visited page, together with the number of visits.
-This way, in the end we'll have graph similar to this one:
+This way, in the end, we'll have a graph similar to this one:

 ```js
 {